grahamplata/grahamplata-old/content/posts/2019-10-22-watch-queue.md

 After starting out as a typical mechanical-robot (“mecha”) anime, Evangelion gradually evolved into an existentialist deconstruction of its own genre, immediately winning critical acclaim.
 Its sustained popularity through the years spawned a plethora of spinoff mangas, novel adaptations, games, advertisement tie-ins, and even pachinko gambling machines, leading it to permeate Japanese culture and eventually become a worldwide sensation.
 Many of its visual motifs became cultural lexicons, including its identity typeface: Matisse EB.

+> Inspired to watch because of an article on [Fonts in Use](https://fontsinuse.com/uses/28760/neon-genesis-evangelion) by Peiran Tan on Oct 17th, 2019.
 > Watching via [Netflix](https://www.netflix.com/title/81033445/)